 4.4.2 Resource grid

-For each numerology and carrier, a resource grid of subcarriers and OFDM symbols is defined, starting at common resource block indicated by higher-layer signalling.
+For each numerology and carrier, a resource grid of subcarriers which is indicated by higher-layer parameter carrierBandwidth and OFDM symbols is defined, starting at common resource block obtained from higher-layer parameter offsetToVirtualCarrier.
 There is one set of resource grids per transmission direction (uplink or downlink) with the subscript set to DL and UL for downlink and uplink, respectively.
 When there is no risk for confusion, the subscript may be dropped.
 There is one resource grid for a given antenna port , subcarrier spacing configuration , and transmission direction (downlink or uplink).

 -------------------------------------------- Unchanged parts omitted -----------------------------------------